pulp/pulp/docs/plugins/plugin-api/download.rst

 The module implements downloaders that solve many of the common problems plugin writers have while downloading remote data.
 A high level list of features provided by these downloaders include:

-* auto-configuration from importer settings (auth, ssl, proxy)
+* auto-configuration from remote settings (auth, ssl, proxy)
 * synchronous or parallel downloading
 * digest and size validation computed during download
 * grouping downloads together to return to the user when all files are downloaded